 Understanding Education Discrimination

-Did you know that there are a number of federal laws which specifically prohibit discrimination in the provision of educational opportunities and services?
-A person or group may be discriminated against, in access or quality of education, based upon their age, race, color, national origin, disability, or sex.
+There are a number of federal laws which specifically prohibit discrimination in the provision of educational opportunities and services.
+A person or group may be discriminated based upon their age, race, color, national origin, disability, or sex.
 The following is an overview of some of the laws which seek to eradicate this form of discrimination.

-The Office of Civil Rights (OCR) of the U.S. Department of Education is charged with enforcing all of the federal civil rights laws that prohibit discrimination on the bases of age, race, color, national origin, disability and sex.
+The Office of Civil Rights (OCR) of the U.S. Department of Education enforces all of the federal civil rights laws that prohibit discrimination on the bases of age, race, color, national origin, disability and sex.
 The self-stated mission of the OCR is "ensuring equal access to education and promoting educational excellence throughout the nation."

-OCR receives complaints directly from students, their parents, and faculty.
-In addition, OCR performs compliance reviews to assure that all students are receiving fair treatment.
-For example, OCR may conduct a compliance review by tracking the demographics of students in special education courses in order to determine whether an inappropriate number of English-as-a-second language students are on the attendance rolls for those courses.
+OCR receives complaints directly from students, parents, and faculty.
+In addition, OCR performs compliance reviews to assure that all students receive fair treatment.
+For example, OCR may conduct a compliance review by tracking the demographics of students in special education courses in order to determine whether an inappropriate number of ESL students are on the attendance rolls for those courses.